ARL DSRC Introductory Site Guide

 2.6.
 Special request policy

 All special requests for allocated HPC resources, including increased priority within queues, increased queue parameters for maximum number of cores and Wall Time, and dedicated use, should be directed to the HPC Help Desk.
 Request approval requires documentation of the requirement and associated justification, verification by the ARL DSRC support staff, and approval from the designated authority, as shown in the following table.
-The ARL DSRC Director may permit special requests for HPC resources independent of this model for exceptional circumstances.
+The ARL DSRC Customer Success Director may permit special requests for HPC resources independent of this model for exceptional circumstances.

 Approval Authorities for Special Resource Requests